TransBioInfoLab/DNAm-reliability/README.md

 ### 3. Half-width of the 95% confidence Limits of Agreement (HoLA) and modified ICC

 To explicitly account for the amount of disagreement, we proposed to assess reliability using the modified ICC, which is defined as ICC – Half-width of 95% confidence Limits of Agreement (or HoLA).
 HoLA is calculated as $1.96\sigma_d$, where $\sigma_d$ is the standard deviation of the differences between the two duplicate measures.
-Moreover, we evaluated the impact of modified ICC on mQTL analysis, dementia studies, DNAm-to-gene expression correlations, and surrogate variables
+Moreover, we evaluated the impact of modified ICC on mQTL analysis, meta-analysis, DNAm-to-gene expression correlations, brain-blood correlations, and surrogate variables for cell type proportions.

 | File                                                       | Link                                                         |
 | ---------------------------------------------------------- | ------------------------------------------------------------ |